Updated: Jun 14

-Quick, you twisted your ankle hard, and it’s swelling up.
+Quick, you twisted your ankle, and it’s swelling up.
 What do you do?

 A. “Walk it off.”

 B. R.I.C.E. it.

 Probably the most widely-known protocol in western medicine, RICE stands for rest, ice, compression, and elevation.
-Many people would probably answer B.
+Most people would probably default to that choice.

 Let’s step back.
 The human body has an incredible self-repair function.
 It relies on the blood to carry in nutrients and the lymphatic system to carry out waste.
 You have 165,000 miles of tubing in your body specifically designed to flush out waste.
 Yeah, check that number again.
 More miles than you’ll run in your lifetime!

 While the heart actively pumps your blood, the lymphatic system is passive.
 That means the “pump” in the lymphatic system is the repeated contraction of muscles surrounding the injured area.